CodeFoodPixels/node-promise-mysql/README.md

 ### Connection

-To connect, you simply call `.createConnection()` like you would on node-mysql:
+To connect, you simply call `.createConnection()` like you would on mysqljs/mysql:
 ```javascript
 var mysql = require('promise-mysql');
 var connection;